 Missing, damaged or non-performing Insulation.

-Air Leakage, air Infiltration and air Exfiltration is unwanted air movement through a building.
+Air leakage, air infiltration and air exfiltration is an unwanted air movement through a building.
 The problem can be as common as a failed weather seal or as complex as an air pathway through plumbing or electrical service installations.
 The leakage path is often complex and, without infrared, extremely difficult to identify and locate.

-Moisture instrusion.
-As building designs and techniques produce tighter thermal envelopes moisture (from leaks or condensation) have created more and more problems.
+Moisture intrusion: as building designs and techniques produce tighter thermal envelopes moisture (from leaks or condensation) has created more and more problems.
 When water enters through a small crack it is then trapped between building materials.
 Thermography can find traces of water invisible to the human eye.

-Condensation.
-This may be a cause of moisture instrustion.
+Condensation: this may be a cause of moisture intrusion.
 It is important to identify sources of air leakage that can transport moist air into the wall sections and cause condensation.

-Mold Growth and Health Issues.
-Mold, organic fumes or bacteria plays a significant role in a variety of health issues.
+Mold growth and health issues: mold, organic fumes or bacteria play a significant role in a variety of health issues.
 Damp surfaces with inadequate air change rates provide the breeding grounds for mold spore to develop and grow.

 Plumbing leak, vent leak, stucco and window leak are often cause of mold and structure failure in Condo and Commercial building, leading to expensive repairs.